michael-caballero-gm/dp-foundation-lerna-lib/README.md

 Use:

 `npm install lerna`
-lerna dependency
+Install lerna dependency.
+Not necessary to start the project but necessary to execute lerna commands (add dependencies, run tests, etc).

 `npm i`
 install dependencies and bootstrap lerna

+`lerna run test`
+Execute all "test" scripts defined in each package.
+This will run JEST in the packages defined at this moment.
+Each package can implement it's own script.
+To run test separately enter to the desired folder and execute `npm run test` or `npm run test -- -u` to re-generate snapshots.

 `npm run build`
-run build in the packages (library components) and create a distribution packake
+run build command defined in each package (library components) and create a distribution package (dist folder).
+This folder is the one to be publised in the NPM repository

 # Local publish npm packages

+This is just part a verification process for developers.
+CI process should be involved here in the real life.

 `npm install verdaccio`